Full Form of CST – Central Sales Tax

 - A dealer must submit Form A in order to apply and get registered under Sec.
 7 of the CST Act.
-The Form must be authorized by the proprietor and it must also be verified by the concerned authority.
+The proprietor must authorize the Form, and the concerned authority must also verify it.

-- If an applicant has more than one place of business in a particular state then just one form needs to be submitted.
+- If an applicant has more than one place of business in a particular state, just one form must be submitted.

-- A dealer must keep his certificate of registration at his or her chief place of business and must necessarily produce copies of the same at other business venues.
+- A dealer must keep his registration certificate at his or her chief place of business and must necessarily produce copies of the same at other business venues.

-- The applicant will be required to make payments via court fee stamps if he loses his certificate of registration and is seeking to receive a copy of the same.
+- The applicant will be required to make payments via court fee stamps if he loses his registration certificate and is seeking to receive a copy of the same.